kitzy/jamf-api-workshop/Section 1 - Getting Started/curl Reference.md

 | -u, --user	 |  User name and password for auth       |
 | -s, --silent   |	Silent or quiet mode                  |
 | -H, —header	 | Extra header to include in the request |

+## Additonal info

+Run 'man curl' in your terminal